CERT-Polska/n6/docs/src/usage/restapi.md

 objects' possible attributes (keys) are described in the [*Event Attributes*](#event-attributes) section below.

-If you expect large responses, we recommend using a "streamed" variant of `json`: the `sjson` format -- where the response consists of concatenated top-level objects delimited by newlines (line feed, 0x10 ASCII).
+If you expect large responses, we recommend using a "streamed" variant of `json`: the `sjson` format -- where the response consists of concatenated top-level objects delimited by newlines (line feed, i.e., ASCII 0x0A).
 Each top-level object is represented in a single line (no pretty-print), which allows to parse results incrementally.
 Otherwise this format is identical with plain `json`.

 Retrieved events are always sorted by their `time`, descendingly.

 #### Example Response Body

-(assuming the requested *format* is `json`)
+(assuming `json` as requested *format*)

 ```json
 [